 Key Takeaways

-• Understand the valuation process.
+- Understand the valuation process.
 It typically involves an interior and exterior inspection of the house and an analysis of the neighbourhood and local property market conditions.
-Remember, the process is systematic, not personal and is best done by a real estate agent or market professional like the Duo Tax team.
+Remember, the process is systematic, not personal, and best done by a market professional like the Duo Tax team.

 Need a house valuation done?
 Contact our team now at Duo Tax to get the process started.
 Alternatively, if you’re looking for a market assessment valuation, we can also help you with this journey.